-A guideline of event-labelling is also proposed in this document.
+Moreover, a guideline of event-labelling is proposed in this document.
 A starting activity is defined as the action that begins when the pedestrian moves one knee to initiate the gait and ends when the foot of that leg touches the ground again.
-A stopping activity is defined as the action that begins when a foot is raised for the last step and finishes when that foot treads the ground.
+In addition, a stopping activity is defined as the action that begins when a foot is raised for the last step and finishes when that foot treads the ground.
 This criterion was adopted because these events are easily labelled by human experts, thus enabling the creation of reliable groundtruths.

-A single-frame pedestrian skeleton estimation algorithm is proposed to test the proposed method with noisy observations.
+Additionally, to test the proposed method with noisy observations, a singleframe pedestrian skeleton estimation algorithm is proposed.
 This algorithm is based on the extraction of point clouds corresponding to different pedestrian body parts and the location of 3D joints in an hierarchical top-down search given anthropometric proportions and geometrical constraints.

 Finally, since several models with different dynamics were trained, an activity recognition from the current pedestrian observation allows to select the most accurate model to estimate future pedestrian states.
-The maximum similarity between the current observation and each observation of the training dataset could determine the activity.
-Nevertheless, if this maximum similarity were applied directly, that is, without modelling the evolution of the pedestrian activity, higher errors would be achieved in selecting the most appropriate model due to the likeness between observations of different dynamics.
+The maximum similarity between the current observation and each observation of the training dataset will determine the activity.
+Nevertheless, if this maximum similarity is applied directly, that is, without modelling the evolution of the pedestrian activity, higher errors are achieved in selecting the most appropriate model due to the likeness between observations of different dynamics.
 Therefore, a HMM is developed to model the pedestrian dynamics over time.